chefdommm/Fin-Tech-Assignment-1/README.md

 4) Client Retention Rate
 5) Customer Satisfaction

-Another Avenue that Comapnies like Mogo Finacial are using to measure success is Brand Awareness and Social Media presence.
+Another Avenue that Companies like Mogo Financial are using to measure success is Brand Awareness and Social Media presence.

-In 2021 Mogo Finance Technology Inc. approaced YULUPR to help increase brand visibilty and to be positoned as a one of Canada's fastest growing fiancial technology companies.
+In 2021 Mogo Finance Technology Inc. approached YULUPR to help increase brand visibility and to be positioned as a one of Canada's fastest growing financial technology companies.
-Yulu projected Mogo Finacial's image and social awreness throuh Fashion, lifestyle, and business influencers and bloggers.
+Yulu projected Mogo's image and social awareness through Fashion, lifestyle, and business influencers and bloggers.

-Mogo Fiancial now has another metric to measure succes through social media platforms amd their anaylitic capabilities.
+Mogo now has another metric to measure success through social media platforms amd their anaclitic capabilities.

 [YULU PR MOGO](https://yulupr.com/portfolio/mogo-fintech-pr-agency/)